gazoo74/mt7628-vocore2/README.md

 The first step is to use [u-boot][2] as it already knows how to setup up the *MT7628* SoC.

-### Hello, World image
+### Hello, World u-boot standalone image

 The [helloworld](helloworld.c) u-boot standalone image is the very first step for the board bring-up.

-It demostrates it is possible to run a standalone demo image that prints the traditional *Hello, World!* string using the *UART Lite* serial which was set up by u-boot.
+It demonstrates it is possible to run a standalone demo image that prints the traditional *Hello, World!* string using the *UART Lite* serial which was set up by u-boot.

 *VoCore 2* logs data through the *UARTLITE2* serial port.
 This serial port is available at address [0x10000E00](#memory-map-summary).

-Hoppefully, *MT7628 UARTLITE* has a 16550-compatible register set; except for [Divisor Latch register](#uart-dlr).
-Thus, it is possible to reuse *debug_ll* headers from *barebox* to write a simple implemention of [puts](puts.c).
+Hopefully, *MT7628 UARTLITE* has a 16550-compatible register set; except for [Divisor Latch register](#uart-dlr).
+Thus, it is possible to reuse *debug_ll* headers from *barebox* to write a simple implementation of [puts](puts.c).

 - [puts.c](puts.c): basic *C* implementation of `puts()` using `putc()`.
 - [putc.h](putc.h): basic *C* implementation of `putc()` using barebox